The 9 key benefits of cloud computing in healthcare

 Not having access to unstructured data can have serious results.

-HCOs use content services platforms (CSP), still commonly known as enterprise content management systems (ECM) to integrate content with the EMR.
-A leading enterprise CSP allows authorized clinicians and staff in any department to access the information they need — when, where and how they need it — and provides a more complete view of the patient for improved decisions and enhanced outcomes.
+HCOs use content management technology, commonly known as content solutions or enterprise content management systems (ECM), to integrate content with the EMR. .
+A leading enterprise ECM allows authorized clinicians and staff in any department to access the information they need — when, where and how they need it — and provides a more complete view of the patient for improved decisions and enhanced outcomes.

-When a CSP is deployed on the cloud, these HCOs can:
+When an ECM is deployed on the cloud, these HCOs can:

 Should you invest in new hardware to accommodate a new — or upgraded — solution?